FrostyX/frostyx.github.io/_drafts/flock-report-2019.md

 For me, this was the first time of staying in a hotel right in the venue and it was incredibly comfortable.
 As a hefty guy involved in strength sports, I need to eat a lot.
 And the food situation was fantastic.
-Breakfast and lunch were served in the form of all you can eat buffet, we also had countless coffee breaks with an endless supply of snacks and a diet coke.
+Breakfast and lunch were served in the form of all you can eat buffet, and we also had countless coffee breaks with an endless supply of snacks and a diet coke.

 Now, it sounds like a sightseeing trip full of fine dining, but in fact, this was [Flock To Fedora 2019][flock-to-fedora]!
 I just wanted to start this blog post with all the extras.
 Now, let's dive into the important things.

 This year, we had multiple panels focused mainly on packaging, automation, containers, python, modularity and more.
-Talks were probably evenly distributed throughout more various topics, it's just that I am mostly interested in these areas.
+Talks were probably evenly distributed throughout more areas, it's just that I am mostly interested in these.

 ## Packaging and Automation